5afe/safe-core-protocol-specs/modules/README.md

     /**
      * @param account Address of the account for which signature is being validated
      * @param validator Address of the validator contract to be used for signature validation
-     * @param data Bytes containing domain, typeHash, encodeData length, encodeData, signature length, signature, and additional data length, and additional data
+     * @param data Bytes containing domain, typeHash, encodeData length, encodeData, signature length, signature.
      */
     function preValidationHook(address account, address validator, bytes payload) returns (bytes32 result) external;